lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 team (pull requests being a common example) but also deceptive: producing code isn't the same as shipping it.

+What I try to explain to my direct reports when discussing this step is that speed here is often detrimental to the quality of the code.
+There's a balance of course and we may want to discuss that.

-### Step 3: Putting that code in production
+### Ship the code

-Here comes the critical step.

-Speed here is a consequence of what already happened in the two steps.
+Speed at this stage is a consequence of what already happened in the previous two steps.

-No actual work needs to be done at this point in the ideal world, right?
+No actual work needs to be done at this point, right?

 The job you've done at step 1 is perfect and made the code you wrote at step 2 bug-free and perfectly compliant with the requirements!

-Now, I wonder: how many times have you seen this happen?
+So... how many times have you seen this happen?
 How often code gets merged and you forget about it forever?

 I'm not sure what your answer is.
-It's probably closer to "ehm... never!" than "this happens all the time!" though.
+It's probably closer to "ehm... not very often!" than "all the time!" though.
+That leads me to the next question.

+### Which step should you focus on?

 From what I've seen in my career, people have very different ways of dealing with these steps.

-I met a lot of people that change the order of these steps: "let's write the code who cares about the details of step one.
+For example, I met a lot of people that like changing the order of these steps for example: "let's write the code who cares about the details of step one.
 We'll figure out later!".
+Some say it works, other say it doesn't.

 I also worked with many people who skip/don't understand/don't care about step
-3. Honestly too many.
+1. Honestly, I met too many.

-Most managers focus too much on a specific step so the programmers they manage tend to do the same.
+The point is that focusing too much on a specific step doesn't really make you a better programmer.

-I think none of the steps per se actually matters.
-I like to say "code only works when it works in production".
-That doesn't meant the last step of this process is the most important.
+I think you can't take these steps in isolation.
+They don't matter on their own.
+The goal is to ship code to production so we have the tendency to optimise the workflow for shipping.
+Often we overestimate the importance of the latest step for this reason.

-It means you have to be patient.
-You have to wait some time (that's highly dependent on the scale of the product you're working on) to say "yes, this actually works just fine".
+In reality, you have to be patient.
+Only some time _after_ you shipped something (that's highly dependent on the scale of the product you're working on) you get to say "Yeah, this works".
+That's how you measure _actual_ speed, isn't it?

-I wouldn't stop at "oh I love this programmer, she finishes stories in no time".
+Don't stop at "Oh I love working with X!
+They finish stories in no time".
+Be
-Be patient: look at her code one month later.
+patient: look at impact of their code over time.

 Wait for bugs to come up.
-Wait for other programmers' feedback on how easy it was to change her code (the most welcoming a piece of code is to change, the better its design don't you think?).
+Wait for other programmers' feedback on how easy it was to change their code (the most welcoming to change a piece of code is, the better its design which means the better the programmers did, don't you think?).

-The bottom-line: we often focus on the wrong metrics and we have to pay more attention to the entire process.
+The bottom-line: we often focus too much on producing code, instead of thinking about the product we're building.
+Perfect segue for the next paragraph.

 ## Forget about the code, no one cares about it

-I like to troll (I'm from Napoli eh 🤌).
-That's why this section has this title.
+You get this title because I like to troll (I'm from Napoli capisc? 🤌).
+Nope, not sorry.

 Of course, as a technologist, I know code matters.
-I know the language you use influences your results, so do the frameworks and libraries.
+I know the language we use influences results, so do the frameworks and libraries.

-That doesn't change the fact that we (the programmers) are the only ones caring about those topics when it comes to product development.
+That doesn't change the fact that we (the programmers) are the only ones caring about code, languages, and frameworks when it comes to product development.

-I'm fine with this.
 No one else cares.
 Your customers don't.

-They expect the button to work and they want to do whatever they please with your product.
+Everyone else just expect the damn button to work so they can do whatever they please with your product.
+They don't care how functional and side-effect free was the code that handled the click.

-That's a point I never get tired to emphasise.
+I never get tired to emphasise this.
 We tend to forget the fundamental property code must have: it has to work.
 That's it.
 Nothing more.

+We also tend to forget that code, languages, frameworks are just tools.
+They're not a goal.
+They're a mean to an end.

-It's hard to keep that in mind when it comes to speed.
-The programmer that confessed me she felt slow also forgot about this.
+It's somewhat hard to keep that in mind when it comes to speed.

-She told me: "Oh this programmer opens pull requests all the time, they're super fast!".
-Pull requests rarely go to production the way they're opened.
-And even when they do, you'll have to fix the bugs that come out of them.
+I've had people telling me: "Oh Margaret opens pull requests all the time, she're super fast!".

+Pull requests rarely go to production the way they're opened though.
+Even when they do, you'll have to be on the lookout for bugs after you ship them.
-That is a cost that has an impact on your customers and on your _actual_ speed.

-I think this topic is often referred to as "shipping culture".
-Which often means one of these:
+## A conscious shipping culture

+In these conversations I often talk the idea of being conscious of the way we want to ship code.
+For the sake of the argument, I bring up these two extremes:

 - People justify bad code going to production in the name of it.
 So they're very fast at breaking things.
 - People try to make things "perfect" before shipping them.
 So they're very slow at not breaking things.

 Now, there must be some other way right?

-This is where where I tell you I know everything so I will convince you to do it my way...
+This is where where I tell you that I know everything and I'm about to convince you to do it my way...
 Well, no. I'm going to disappoint you a bit.

 I don't think there is some other way.
-I kind of like that our job is to find an equilibrium between the two sides of this spectrum.
+I even kind of like that our job is to find an equilibrium between these two shipping cultures.

-The more balance between "ship this 💩 now!" and "let's make this perfect first ✨✨✨", the faster you actually are.
+My point is that the more balance between "ship this 💩 now!" and "let's make this perfect first ✨✨✨", the faster you actually are.

 Focusing too much on the former will produce too much debt and focusing too much on latter won't product enough.

-I do believe in the end the problem is that our industry focuses too much on the wrong metrics.
-The balance I'm talking about here means forgetting to measure how many features a developer ships in a week or how fast she goes from starting to work on the feature to opening the pull request.
-I'm not sure I can propose metrics that work better for your team, in the end all metrics are context-dependent.
+I do believe in the end the problem is that our industry focuses too much on the wrong metrics so individually we're peer-pressured into doing the same.

+The balance I'm talking about here means forgetting to measure how many features a developer ships in a week or how fast they go from starting to work on the feature to opening the pull request.
-But I can share some questions that can help you shape better metrics:

-- How ready is the code I get from this developer?
-- Do we always have to review everything they write?
-- How often do we have to go back to something they wrote after we ship it?
+I'm not sure I can propose metrics that work better for you and your teams, in the end all metrics are context-dependent.

-What I'm trying to say is this: focus on the value added to the customers of the product you're building.
+Focus on the value added to the customers of the product you're building.
+You'll find better metrics there.

-It is important to keep in mind that what we do is not writing code.
+Keep in mind that what we do is not writing code.
 We're not "code typists".
-We program systems that someone else needs to use to do their job.
+The code isn't the goal.
+Working products are the goal.

 This perspective keeps priorities focused on what matters and it should play a major role in "developers' performance":

-> Don't look at their code, look at the features
+> Don't look at their code, look at the features they wrote

-That's what I told the developer who felt slow: "we never have to touch the features you write after we ship them".

 I hope other people benefit from this perspective and realise they are not as slow as they think.
-The other way around may be a little harder to accept though :)
+Or the other way around.
+That may be a little harder to accept though :)